Measurements API

 Step sizes

-The behavior of the step
+The step

 When using persistence strategies based on RRD, the available step sizes are limited to those defined by the RRA when the file was created.
-The effective step size used will be one that covers the requested period, and is closest to the requested step size.
-For maximum accuracy, use a step size of 1.

-Decrease this value by setting the org.opennms.newts.query.minimum_step
+You can decrease this value by modifying org.opennms.newts.query.minimum_step

 curl -u admin:admin "http://127.0.0.1:8980/opennms/rest/measurements/node%5B1%5D.nodeSnmp%5B%5D/CpuRawUser?start=-7200000&maxrows=30&aggregation=AVERAGE"